AlexanderWillner/things.sh/README.md

-  projects	(show 5 projects ordered by creation date) headings	(show 5 headings ordered by creation date) notes		(show 5 notes as <headings>: <notes> ordered by creation date) csv		(export all tasks as semicolon seperated values incl. notes) stat		(provide an overview of the numbers of tasks) search	(provide details about specific tasks) feedback	(give feedback, request and propose changes)
+  projects	(show 5 projects ordered by creation date) headings	(show 5 headings ordered by creation date) notes		(show 5 notes as <headings>: <notes> ordered by creation date) csv		(export all tasks as semicolon seperated values incl. notes and Excel friendly) stat		(provide an overview of the numbers of tasks) search	(provide details about specific tasks) feedback	(give feedback, request and propose changes)